Browser wars: Internet Explorer

 In October 2010, StatCounter reported that Internet Explorer had for the first time dropped below 50% market share to 49.87% in their figures.
 Also, StatCounter reported Internet Explorer 8's first drop in usage share in the same month.

-Google released Google Chrome 9 on February 3, 2011.
-New features introduced included support for WebGL, Chrome Instant, and the Chrome Web Store.
-The company created another seven versions of Chrome that year, finishing with Chrome 16 on December 15, 2011.
-Google Chrome 17 was released on February 15, 2012.
-In April 2012, Google browsers (Chrome and Android) became the most used browsers on Wikimedia Foundation sites.
-By May 21, 2012, StatCounter reported Chrome narrowly overtaking Internet Explorer as the most used browser in the world.

-However, troughs and peaks in the market share between Internet Explorer and Chrome meant that Internet Explorer was slightly ahead of Chrome on weekdays up until July 4.
-At the same time, Net Applications reported Internet Explorer firmly in first place, with Google Chrome almost overtaking Firefox as the second.
-In 2012, responding to Chrome's popularity, Apple discontinued Safari for Windows.

 Microsoft released Internet Explorer 9 on March 14, 2011.
-It featured a revamped interface, support for the basic SVG feature set, and partial HTML5 video support, among other new features.
-It only runs on Windows Vista, Windows 7, and Windows Phone 7.
+It featured a revamped interface, support for the basic SVG feature set, and partial HTML video support, among other new features.
+It dropped support for Windows XP, and only ran on Windows Vista, Windows 7, and Windows Phone 7.
 The company later released Internet Explorer 10 along with Windows 8 and Windows Phone 8 in 2012, and an update compatible with Windows 7 followed in 2013.
-This version drops Vista and Phone 7 support.
+This version dropped Vista and Phone 7 support.
 The release preview of Internet Explorer 11 was released on September 17, 2013.
-It supports the same desktops as its predecessor.
+It supported the same desktops as its predecessor.

+Starting in 2015 with the release of Windows 10, Microsoft shifted from Internet Explorer to Microsoft Edge [Legacy] (Commonly referred to as Edge [Legacy]).
+However, the new browser had failed to capture much popularity, thus Microsoft Edge switched from its own browser engine, EdgeHTML, to Chromium's Blink engine in 2020 for all platforms except for iOS, where it kept relying on WebKit due to platform restrictions.

+Competing desktop and mobile browsers

+Opera had been a long-time player in the browser wars, known for being lightweight and introducing innovative features such as tabbed browsing and mouse gestures.
+However, the software was commercial, which hampered its adoption compared to its free rivals until 2005, when the browser became freeware.
+On June 20, 2006, Opera Software released Opera 9 including an integrated source viewer, a BitTorrent client implementation, and widgets.
+It was the first Windows browser to pass the Acid2 test.
+Opera Mini, a mobile browser, has a significant mobile market share.
+Multiple ports, such as Opera 8.5 for the Nintendo DS and Opera 9 for the Wii, were also released.